-Before reading, The Perks Of Being A Wallflower, I had read a few reviews about the book and felt that opinion about the book was truly divided.
+Before reading, The Perks Of Being A Wallflower, I had read a few reviews about the book.
+However, I felt the reviews about the book was truly divided.
 While some really loved the book, others felt that it was annoying and over-rated.
-So, I decided to read the book and understand why there were so many mixed reviews about this book.
+So, I decided to read the book and understand why there were so many mixed reviews.

 The Bigger Picture

-Another aspect of the book that I really enjoyed was the fact that Charlie was a passionate reader who read books across various categories.
-I liked the fact that through this novel, the author highlighted some major books that should be read by everyone at least once during their lifetime.
-So from classics like To Kill A Mocking Bird by Harper Lee to The Catcher in the Eye by F. Scott Fitzgerald to The Fountainhead by Ayn Rand to Walden by Henry David Thoreau, each book is highlighted in a manner that makes the readers who have not read the book, to pick it up at the next available opportunity.
-In a similar manner, I love the part how music plays a vital role in the life of Charlie and his friends.
+Another aspect of the book that I really enjoyed was that Charlie was a passionate reader.
+He loved reading books across various categories.
+I liked the fact that through this novel, the author highlighted some incredible books that should be read by everyone.
+With books like To Kill A Mocking Bird by Harper Lee, The Catcher in the Eye by F. Scott Fitzgerald and The Fountainhead by Ayn Rand to Walden by Henry David Thoreau, each book is highlighted a manner that will make you want to read it immediately.
+Similarly, I love how music plays a vital role in the life of Charlie and his friends.
 Good books and amazing music: what a truly fantastic combination!!!

-So as Charlie’s story progresses, we gain a more deeper and better understanding of his life, his problems and why he became the person that he is today.
+As Charlie’s story progresses, we gain a deeper and better understanding of his life, problems, and why he became the person, he is today.
 There were many levels on which I connected to Charlie and few where I did not.
-But then that is expected as Charlie is not a character that has definite shades of black and white.
-As with all us, Charlie is complex and that is exactly what adds to the beauty and charm of the book.
-In short, The Perks Of Being A Wallflower deals with all the ups and downs of Charlie’s life and definitely stands out as one of the best coming of age books.
+That is expected as Charlie is not a character that has definite shades of black and white.
+As with all us, Charlie is complex, which adds to the book’s beauty and charm.
+The Perks Of Being A Wallflower deals with all the ups and downs of Charlie’s life.
+And it definitely stands out as one of the best comings of age books.

-So would I recommend this book?
+Would I recommend this book?
 Yes, if you are a teenager and feel that life is much more complicated than it looks.
-Yes, if you are an introvert and a misfit who feels that there are few people who understand you in this world.
-Yes, if you are struggling with life and want to overcome it by drawing inspiration from the life of another person!!!
-This book is perfect for youngsters above 14 years especially those who want a book that mirrors their problems and situations in a realistic yet engaging manner.
+It is also a great book if you are an introvert who feels that no one understands you.
+If you are struggling with life and want to overcome it by drawing inspiration from fictional characters, this is a great book.
+This book is perfect for youngsters above 14 years, especially those who want a book that mirrors their problems and situations in a realistic yet engaging manner.